 Seedy Saturday is an annual celebration of local seeds and food, gardening, and education that supports a healthy, strong community.
-Richmond’s 11th annual Seedy Saturday will be on Saturday, March 14nd, 2019 from 10 am to 2 pm.
-Location is still to be determined.
+Richmond’s 11th annual Seedy Saturday will be on Saturday, March 14nd, 2019 from 12 pm to 4 pm at the Britannia Shipyards.